-NOTE To pass CTS, use user build mode.
+To pass CTS, use user build mode.

 The userdebug build behaves the same as the user build, with the ability to enable additional debugging that normally violates the security model of the platform.
-This makes the userdebug build with greater diagnosis capabilities.
+This makes the userdebug build good for user to test with greater diagnosis capabilities.